awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2c_kpi_dashboard.md

 **NOTE:** The Athena Views are updated to reflect any additions in the cost and usage report.
-If you created your dashboard prior to January 18, 2022 you will want to update to the latest views.
+If you created your dashboard prior to January 18, 2022 you will want to update to the latest views above.
     ------------ | -------------